Mikenziokah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays files with root and 3 lines
+displays all files that do not contain bin